Martin Hilditch, editor, Inside Housing

 How can different organisations such as housing associations, local care providers, councils and charities work together to deliver the best services and support the older people in their homes?
 This session will look at some examples of integration with health services to plan and co-ordinate care and other interventions.

-Julie Ogley, director of social care, health and housing at Central Bedfordshire Council, President of ADASS
+Julie Ogley, director of social care, health and housing at Central Bedfordshire Council, Immediate Past President of ADASS

 Wrekin Housing Trust